-This page is a description of how your team members, coaches and others are likely to perceive you.
+This page is a description of how your peers and others are likely to perceive you.
 In other words, while the text describes your typical behaviour as seen by others, you certainly can modify your behaviour to fit the needs of a particular situation and/or individual(s).
 Also, you may have already addressed the development areas by learning new skills.

-How your team members may perceive you:
+How your peers/clients may perceive you: